Empress Zhangsun

 Empress Zhangsun (長孫皇后, personal name unknown, presumably Wugou (無垢) (15 March 601 – 28 July 636), formally Empress Wendeshunsheng (文德順聖皇后, literally "the civil, virtuous, serene, and holy empress") or, in short, Empress Wende (文德皇后), was a Chinese essayist and an empress of the Chinese Tang dynasty.
 She was the wife of Emperor Taizong and the mother of Emperor Gaozong.
 She was well educated, and her ancestors were of Xianbei ethnicity.
 Their original surname was Tuoba, later changed to Zhangsun.
-During her tenure as empress, she served as a loyal assistant and honest advice to her husband, Emperor Taizong.
+During her tenure as empress, she served as a loyal assistant and honest advisor to her husband, Emperor Taizong.

 Background

 The future Empress Zhangsun was born on 15 March 601.
 Her father was the Sui dynasty general Zhangsun Sheng (長孫晟), and her mother was Zhangsun Sheng's wife Lady Gao, the daughter of the official Gao Jingde (高敬德).
 She had at least four older brothers—Zhangsun Sheng's oldest son Zhangsun Xingbu (長孫行布, who was killed in 604 while resisting the rebellion of Emperor Yang of Sui's brother Yang Liang the Prince of Han), Zhangsun Heng'an (長孫恆安), Zhangsun Anye (長孫安業), and Zhangsun Wuji.
 (Zhangsun Wuji was also born of Lady Gao, while Zhangsun Anye was not; who Zhangsun Xingbu's and Zhangsun Heng'an's mothers were was not recorded in history.)
 Zhangsun Sheng died in 609, and Zhangsun Anye, instead of raising his younger brother and sister, expelled them, as well as his stepmother Lady Gao, from the Zhangsun household and sent them back to Lady Gao's brother Gao Shilian, and Gao Shilian raised them.
 The future Empress Zhangsun was said to be studious and proper in her actions.
-In 614, she married Li Shimin, the second son of the general Li Yuan the Duke of Tang.
-Li Shimin was 15, and she was 13.
+In 613, she married Li Shimin, the second son of the general Li Yuan the Duke of Tang.
+Li Shimin was 15, and she was 13 (both ages are by East Asian reckoning).

 It was written that the ancestors of Zhangsun family traced their origin to the Xianbei dynasty Northern Wei's founding emperor Emperor Taiwu of Northern Wei's 17th generation ancestor Tuoba Kuaili (拓拔儈立) — that their ancestor was Tuoba Kuali's third son, who took the surname Baba (拔拔), eventually changed to Zhangsun when Emperor Xiaowen of Northern Wei changed Xianbei surnames to Han surnames in 496.